 01 of 03

 If you find that your seat cushion isn’t as comfortable as it once was, perhaps you need to consider a different style of chair.
-There are many chairs which are designed to look good and are comfortable to sit in for short periods of time, but they're not meant for longer periods of sitting.
-Check the box or ask the salesperson what the rating is for seating time.
-Many boxes now state that they have been rated for a specific maximum weight based on usage for 8 hours.
+There are many chairs that are designed to look good and are comfortable to sit in for short periods of time, but they're not meant for long periods of sitting.
+Check the box or ask the salesperson what the rating is for the seating time.
+Many boxes now state that they have been rated for a specific maximum weight based on usage for eight hours.

-Higher end chairs such as the Tempur-Pedic® and Serta chairs have the company's unique brands of foam inside the seats.
-These are more durable and will remain comfortable for a longer period of time.
+Higher-end chairs such as the Tempur-Pedic® and Serta chairs have the company's unique brands of foam inside the seats.
+These are more durable and will remain comfortable for a longer period.
 An interesting way to test the comfort of a chair seat is by kneeling on it.
 When you can feel the support underneath the seat cushion, you know that particular chair cushion won’t be very comfortable for any length of time.
 The cushion is one element of a chair where you truly get what you pay for.

 02 of 03

-If you have a hard floor such as tile, laminate or hardwood floors, you will end up carving grooves and pushing particles of dirt into your... floor.
+If you have a hard floor such as tile, laminate, or hardwood floors, you will end up carving grooves and pushing particles of dirt into your floor.
 Use a chair mat specifically for hard floor surfaces.
-You can even purchase castors created specifically for use on hard floors; they have a less rigid and more rubberized surface which won’t cut into the floor.
+You can even purchase castors explicitly created for use on hard floors; they have a less rigid and more rubberized surface which won’t cut into the floor.

 03 of 03

-The gas cylinder, also referred to as the gas lift or pneumatic cylinder, causes some of the most common chair problems.
-If you have a gas cylinder which ceases to work properly, you'll find that you are slowly sinking while sitting in your home office chair.
+The gas cylinder also referred to as the gas lift or pneumatic cylinder causes some of the most common chair problems.
+If you have a gas cylinder that ceases to work correctly, you'll find that you are slowly sinking while sitting in your home office chair.
 Some of the most common reasons for this happening include:

-- Age of the gas cylinder: Some gas cylinders just naturally stop working properly over time.
-You may have a chair for more than 10 years and suddenly the gas cylinder begins sinking.
-At that point, the gas cylinders have reached the end of its life, and if you really love your chair, inquire about ordering a replacement gas cylinder and installing the new one.
+- Age of the gas cylinder.
+Some gas cylinders naturally stop working correctly over time.
+You may have a chair for more than 10 years, and suddenly the gas cylinder begins sinking.
+At that point, the gas cylinders have reached the end of their life, and if you love your chair, inquire about ordering a replacement gas cylinder and installing the new one.